2016 United Women's Soccer season

 The 2016 United Women's Soccer season is the 22nd season of pro-am women's soccer in the United States, and the 1st season of the new UWS league.
-The regular season began on May 14th and ended on July 23rd.
+The regular season began on May 14 and ended on July 23.

-The league was announced with eight teams in the northeastern United States and eastern Canada in December after the USL W-League had folder a few months previously.
+The league was announced with eight teams in the northeastern United States and eastern Canada in December after the USL W-League had folded a few months previously.
 Five teams in a western division were added in January before the Canadian Soccer Association refused entry of two Quebec clubs into UWS, leaving the league at 11 teams for its inaugural season.